IPUMS-Global-Health/DHS-Statistics-with-IPUMS/IPUMS_Chap03_RC/README.md

 # Respondent's Characteristics Variables

-Executing the main do file will generate tables using women's and men's variables.
+Once you have completed the steps below, executing the main do file will generate tables using women's and men's variables.

 - Tables_background_wm
 - Tables_background_mn